 Askins also worked with B.E.
 Meyers to develop a new holster for the patrol to allow for a quicker and more consistent draw.
 He built upon the Tom Threepersons design, keeping the 15-degree forward cant.
 The unfitted “bucket” of the holster was at the bottom of a drop loop, allowing the gun to ride low on the hip.
-A steel reinforcing shank helped to maintain the holster position and shape, and a snapped retention strap passed over the hammer to secure the gun.
+A steel reinforcing shank helped maintain the holster position and shape, and a snapped retention strap passed over the hammer to secure the gun.
 The entire assembly rode on a “Sam Browne” belt rig, which was commonly used at the time.
 The trigger guard was covered as a standard issue.

-This holster was a vast improvement over previous designs and remained in service with the patrol until it was replaced by the Jordan rig.
-Versions of the Askins holster remain in production today with a number of manufacturers.
+This holster was a vast improvement over previous designs and remained in service with the patrol until the Jordan rig replaced it.
+Versions of the Askins holster remain in production today with several manufacturers.

 While in the Border Patrol, Askins rose to head firearms instruction for the organization.
 He issued specifications for and personally inspected all new firearms acquired by the organization.
 He was an active competitor during this time, winning several national titles.
 He estimated that in 10 years, he fired over 750,000 documented rounds of ammunition in practice.
 After nine years with the patrol, with weekly gunfights, he resigned his position and wrote for the popular gun magazines at the time.

 When World War II broke out, Askins was able to turn his commission in the Army Reserve into a regular Army gig with the assistance of his friend General Hatcher.
 He led ordnance teams to recover badly needed equipment from still-contested real estate on the battlefront, often under fire.
 During the North African and Sicily operations, he carried a customized 1911 pistol; however, he swapped it out for his double-action Colt New Service revolver in .44-40 for the D-Day landing and remaining hostilities.
 He used his pistols in close combat, which proved handy when clearing houses in urban areas.